An important part of the unique country experience

 - Everyone must sign a release of liability before they may be permitted to ride.

-- Please drink plenty of water before you ride, it's not safe to carry water bottles while riding.
+- Drink plenty of water before you ride, it's not safe to carry water bottles while riding.
 There is a place to store personal belongings at the riding arena.

-- Please do not wear loose flowing clothes, backpacks, purses, loose water bottles, or large cameras.
+- Do not wear loose flowing clothes, backpacks, purses, loose water bottles, or large cameras.
 Anything that blows in the wind can cause a horse to spook.

 - In order to ride by themselves or participate in trail rides, children must be able to follow directions, properly steer, and know how to stop a horse.

 - Children who cannot ride a horse all by themselves may still ride.
 You will need to schedule a pony ride for your child.
 Pony rides must be scheduled at a different time from our standard trail rides and will be tailored to your specific needs.
-We can accommodate up to 4 children, and the length of the session can vary per your request.
 Pony rides include the option for your children to play different kinds of rodeo and gymkhana games.
-Pricing will depend on the amount of time your child rides.

 - We recommend that everyone wears a safety helmet while riding.
 Helmets that meet the ASTM Equestrian Standard are available to all riders.
 Everyone under the age of 18 is required to wear a helmet.